intel/dffml/docs/plugins/dffml_model.rst

 - embedType: String

   - default: None
-  - Type of pretrained embedding model
+  - Type of pretrained embedding model, required to be set to `bert` to use bert pretrained embedding

 - layers: List of strings